Saptha-me/Bindu/README.md

 Agents can be hosted anywhere — on laptops, clouds, or clusters — yet speak the same protocol, trust each other by design, and work together as a single, distributed mind.

+**A Goal Without a Plan Is Just a Wish**.
+So Saptha.me takes care <b>Research, Plan and Implement</b>.

-Saptha gives them the seven layers of connection — mind, memory, trust, task, identity, value, and flow — that’s why it’s called Saptha.me.
+Saptha.me gives them the seven layers of connection — mind, memory, trust, task, identity, value, and flow — that’s why it’s called Saptha.me.
 (Saptha, meaning “seven”; me, the self-aware network.)